Dick Enberg: Personal life

 Although Enberg was Finnish on his paternal side, his surname was of Swedish origin.
 During an ESPN television broadcast from the Wimbledon tennis championships on June 24, 2010, Enberg said his father was born in Finland, and changed his name from the Finnish "Katajavuori" to the Swedish equivalent Enberg on arrival in the U.S. as he felt it would be a simpler name.
 The surname means "juniper mountain."
 Enberg said it pleased him that Jarkko Nieminen was doing so well as Finland is close to his heart and it is a small nation with few tennis facilities.

 While working at Saginaw, Michigan radio station WSAM early in his career, Enberg considered changing his name professionally to "Dick Breen" after being told that "Enberg" was too Jewish-sounding.
 The story of his surname is also detailed in his autobiography, Oh My!

 Enberg was the father of actor Alexander Enberg, actor-musician Andrew Enberg, and daughter Jennifer Enberg by former wife Jeri Taylor.
 At the time of his death, he was married to his second wife, Barbara (née Almori), with whom he had one son, Ted Enberg (also a sportscaster), and two daughters, Nicole and Emily.

 Ted Enberg is a play-by-play broadcaster for ESPN, Pac-12 Network and called the U.S. Open Tennis Championships in 2017.
 Ted currently resides in San Diego and has a sports podcast with PodcastOne entitled, Sound of Success.
 He is married to Sara Elizabeth Miller.
 Ted would ultimately portray his father in the 2022 HBO series Winning Time: The Rise of the Lakers Dynasty.

 Enberg penned a one-man theatrical play titled COACH, as a tribute to his former television broadcast partner and late friend, Al McGuire, the extraordinary college basketball coach and commentator.
 It debuted at Marquette University's Helfaer Theater in 2005.
 It drew positive reviews as an accurate portrayal of the eccentric coach.
 At the 2007 NCAA Final Four in Atlanta, Enberg presented three performances of COACH at the Alliance Theater.
 Those attending the April 1 matinée included Hall of Famers coach Dean Smith (whom McGuire defeated in the 1977 NCAA Championship in Atlanta) and former UCLA All-American center Bill Walton.
 The play was then performed at Hofstra University, near Al's old neighborhood on Long Island in New York.
 It has since been booked in San Diego, Los Angeles, Las Vegas, Chicago, Portland, Maine, North Carolina and Indiana.
 The most recent performance was at the New York Athletic Club in Manhattan.
 Actor Cotter Smith portrayed McGuire in the one-man show.

 Enberg served as Chairman of the American Sportscasters Association from 1983 until 2017.
-He was also a Board Member for the Lott IMPACT Trophy, which is named after Pro Football Hall of Fame defensive back Ronnie Lott and is given annually to college football's Defensive IMPACT Player of the Year.
+He was also a board member for the Lott IMPACT Trophy, which is named after Pro Football Hall of Fame defensive back Ronnie Lott and is given annually to college football's Defensive IMPACT Player of the Year.

 Death

-Dick Enberg died on December 21, 2017, in La Jolla, California, from a suspected heart attack.
+Enberg died on December 21, 2017, in La Jolla, California, from a suspected heart attack.
 He was 82.